Quasar Linux attacks developers to steal credentials

 The developer, the weakest link in the chain 😅

-It turns out that the true Achilles' heel of computer security is not the user downloading pirated games, but the developer who uses passwords like 1234 for their repository.
+It turns out that the true Achilles' heel of computer security is not the user who downloads pirated games, but the developer who uses passwords like 1234 for their repository.
 Quasar Linux knows that a single poorly guarded token can open the door to an entire ecosystem.
-So, while the dev enjoys their coffee, the malware is already updating its resume to work for the competition.
-Life's ironies: the one who writes the code ends up being part of the malicious code.
+So, while the dev sips their coffee, the malware is already updating its resume to work for the competition.
+Ironies of life: the one who writes the code ends up being part of the malicious code.